aurovrata/cf7-multislide/README.txt

 2. Define the current slide and the total number of slides.

 == Changelog ==
+= 1.1 =
+* updated to reflect changes in Contact Form 7 v4.6
+* fixed jquery bug in tag generator

 = 1.0 =
 * first version, only in english locale